-We have audited the financial statements of Nomura Bank International plc ("the Bank", "NBI") for the year ended 31 March 2020 which comprise the Income Statement, Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Financial Position and the Statement of Cash Flows and the related Notes 1 to 20, including a summary of significant accounting policies The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Nomura Bank International plc ("the Bank", "NBI") for the year ended 31 March 2021 which comprise the Income Statement, Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Financial Position and the Statement of Cash Flows and the related Notes 1 to 19, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006.